Employment

 - Ability to work outside for extended periods in adverse weather conditions.

-- Must be willing to travel to the mountain and work weekends and holidays as required.
+- Must be willing to travel to the mountain.

 - Self-motivated, mature, dependable, timely and able to work well with others.